History of American journalism: Colonial era

 The history of American journalism began in 1690, when Benjamin Harris published the first edition of "Public Occurrences, Both Foreign and Domestic" in Boston.
 Harris had strong trans-Atlantic connections and intended to publish a regular weekly newspaper along the lines of those in London, but he did not get prior approval and his paper was suppressed after a single edition.
 The first successful newspaper, The Boston News-Letter, was launched in 1704.
 This time, the founder was John Campbell, the local postmaster, and his paper proclaimed that it was "published by authority."

 As the colonies grew rapidly in the 18th century, newspapers appeared in port cities along the East Coast, usually started by master printers seeking a sideline.
 Among them was James Franklin, founder of The New England Courant (1721–1727), where he employed his younger brother, Benjamin Franklin, as a printer's apprentice.
 Like many other colonial newspapers, it was aligned with party interests.
 Ben Franklin was first published in his brother's newspaper, under the pseudonym Silence Dogood in 1722, and even his brother did not know his identity at first.
 Pseudonymous publishing, a common practice of that time, protected writers from retribution from government officials and others they criticized, often to the point of what today would be considered libel.

-Benjamin Franklin moved from Boston to Philadelphia in 1728, and took over The Pennsylvania Gazette the following year.
-Franklin expanded his business by essentially franchising other printers in other cities, who published their own newspapers.
+Ben Franklin moved to Philadelphia in 1728 and took over the Pennsylvania Gazette the following year.
+Ben Franklin expanded his business by essentially franchising other printers in other cities, who published their own newspapers.
 By 1750, 14 weekly newspapers were published in the six largest colonies.
 The largest and most successful of these could be published up to three times per week.

 Colonial newspapers were typically one man operations; in some cases a widow took over her late husband's operation.
 The owner acted as publisher, reporter, editor, typesetter, printer, and accountant, with perhaps one helper to assist with the several hundred copies printed every week.
 The shop also printed fliers or leaflets for local merchants, and sermons for ministers.
-The news pages were filled with clippings from other newspapers, reports from Europe, and some local reporting.
+The news pages were filled with clippings from other newspapers, reports from Europe,and some local reporting.
 The papers did not have headlines or images, but did have advertising from local merchants as wells as official announcements.
 Local authors, usually anonymous, provided poetry, essays, sermons, and sometimes political commentary on current events.
 The content included advertising of newly landed products, and local news items, usually based on commercial and political events.
 Editors exchanged their papers and frequently reprinted news from other small cities.
 Essays and letters to the editor, often anonymous, provided opinions on current issues.
 While the religious news was thin, writers typically interpreted good news in terms of God's favor, and bad news as evidence of His wrath.
 The fate of criminals was often cast as cautionary tales warning of the punishment for sin.